 Not sure if your plants have a nitrogen deficiency?
 Read the article Nutrient deficiencies in marijuana plants for a list with pictures of all deficiencies.

-How to fix a nitrogen deficiency
+How to fix a nitrogen deficiency in marijuana plants

 The best way to resolve a nitrogen deficiency is to use a water-soluble nitrogen such as Grow Booster so it goes straight to the roots.
 After fertilization, all nitrogen-deficient plants will absorb as much nitrogen as possible and the plant will go back to its bright green color.